 Where birdwatching is traditionally associated with a relatively older public, it is now becoming popular among millennials.
 It has been hailed as 2017’s unlikeliest craze, a sort of real-life version of Pokémon Go.
 An increasing number of celebrity birders may also influence millennials’ opinion of birdwatching.
-This trend is expected to pick up in the coming years, as 32% of British men aged 16–24 have been birding in their spare time.
-This figure is considerably more than the average of 23%.
+This trend is expected to pick up in the coming years.

 - Promote your birdwatching tourism product online, where you can reach millennials relatively easily; for example, via your social media or influential bloggers.
 For more information, see our 10 tips for online success and travel blogging.

 - For more information on travelling millennials, see our study of Promising target groups.

 European travellers are increasingly interested in wellness, including mental wellness, as they look for an escape from their busy daily routines.
 This trend provides opportunities for birdwatching tourism, as birding can be a peaceful and relaxing activity.
 Both the relaxing effect of birdsong and the quiet focus of birdwatching lead many to consider it a form of meditation.
 In 2017, scientific research confirmed that birdwatching is good for your mental health.

 - Include the wellness benefits of birdwatching in your communication.